Landlords' Business Tax Benefits & Legal Obligations

 Only certain types of activities count toward the 250 hours of real estate rental services.
 For example, you can count time spent in negotiating a lease, advertising to prospective tenants, collecting rent, maintaining the property, supervising your employees, or otherwise managing the property.
 On the other hand, you cannot count time spent in buying the rental property, adding long-term improvements to the property, or traveling to the property.
 Any activities related to managing finances or investments related to the property do not count.

 You do not need to personally perform all of the qualifying services.
 You might hire employees or independent contractors to handle the tasks on your behalf, in which case they still would count.
-While the 250-hour requirement currently applies on an annual basis, this rule will change in 2023.
-Starting in that year, a landlord can meet the 250-hour requirement if they met this threshold in three of the previous five years, ending with the year for which they are claiming the deduction.
+Before 2023, the 250-hour requirement applied on an annual basis.
+Starting in 2023, a landlord can meet the 250-hour requirement if they met this threshold in three of the previous five years, ending with the year for which they are claiming the deduction.

 A landlord needs to keep records of the hours that they devoted to performing real estate services, the dates on which they performed these services, and the people who performed them.
 The records also should include a description of the services.
 If a landlord has hired other people to perform these services, they should tell those people to keep records of the time that they spent working for the landlord.
 Landlords do not need to submit the records to the IRS but simply make them available for inspection upon request.